ycwfs/Figure-Skating-Action-Quality-Assessment/README.md

 **Download Features and Annotations**

-* Our extracted features and annotations will be released soon.
+* Our extracted features and annotations can be download from [baidu link](https://pan.baidu.com/s/118HwLZ-QW41EBRtkYMto3Q?pwd=98in).
 * The file includes I3D and VGGish features, annotations in json format.

-  The features are extracted using [video features](https://github.com/v-iashin/video_features)
+  The features are extracted using [video features](https://github.com/v-iashin/video_features).

 **Unpack Features and Annotations**